steinwurf/kodo-rlnc-go/README.rst

 Prerequisites
 ~~~~~~~~~~~~~

-Since these bindings depends on a C library which is not available from
+This project depends on `kodo-rlnc-c`_, a C library which is not available as
-a package, you need to build and make resulting binaries available
+a package.
+For this reason you will need to build and install `kodo-rlnc-c`_
-before you can ``go get`` this library.
+before a successful executing of ``go get github.com/steinwurf/kodo-rlnc-go``
+can be performed.

-First checkout this git project:
+First checkout this git project.

 ::

     git clone https://github.com/steinwurf/kodo-rlnc-go

-Configure and build the project.
+Use Waf to configure and build.
+This will ensure the correct version of
+`kodo-rlnc-c`_ is used.

 ::

     cd kodo-rlnc-go
     python waf configure
     python waf build

-After a success compilation the products of the build needs to be made
+After a successful configuration and compilation the products of the build needs
-available to kodo-rlnc-go.
-This is accomplished with the following waf command.
+to be made available.
+This is accomplished with the following Waf install
+command.
 Make sure you have set your $GOPATH environment variable.

 ::

-    python waf --install_static_libs --install_path $GOPATH/src/github.com/steinwurf/kodo-rlnc-c
+    python waf install --install_static_libs --install_path $GOPATH/src/github.com/steinwurf/kodo-rlnc-c

-``$GOPATH/src/github.com/steinwurf/kodo-rlnc-c`` is the path were kodo-rlnc-go,
+``$GOPATH/src/github.com/steinwurf/kodo-rlnc-c`` is the path were kodo-rlnc-go
-when fetched with ``go get``, expects the needed c library and header is
+expects the needed static library and header is located.
-located.

 Installing
 ~~~~~~~~~~

-After completing the steps specified in the Prerequisites section, installing kodo-rlnc-go is as simple using the following ``go get`` command:
+After completing the steps specified in `Prerequisites`_, installing kodo-rlnc-go is as simple using the following ``go get`` command:

 ::